fieldtrip/website/workshop/natmeg/preprocessing.md

 ### Event-related fields (ERFs)

 We analyze EEG or MEG signals to investigate the modulation of the measured brain signals with respect to a certain event/stimulus.
 However, due to intrinsic and extrinsic noise in the signals - which in single trials is often higher than the signal evoked by the brain - it is typically required to average data from several trials to increase the signal-to-noise ratio (SNR).
 One approach is to repeat a given event/stimulus in your experiment and average the corresponding EEG or MEG signals.
 The assumption that we rely on here is that the noise is independent of the events and thus reduced when averaging, while the effect of interest is present in each trial and time-locked to the event.
-The approach results in Event Related Potentials (ERPs) or Event Related Fields (ERFs) for EEG and MEG, respectively.
+The approach results in event-related Potentials (ERPs) or event-related Fields (ERFs) for EEG and MEG, respectively.

 #### Timelockanalysis